 The Office of Student Involvement and Development will obtain member's individual midterm and final grades for the fall and spring semesters.
 Grades will not be collected for summer courses.
 If the chapter would like to request individual member grades for these time periods, they must contact the Assistant Director of Student Involvement and Development.
 Individual member grades cannot be released to the chapter leadership until the member has signed a grade release (available in BodsConnect).
-Grade reports will only be released to chapter leadership.
+Grade reports will only be released to chapter presidents and should only be shared with appropriate chapter leadership.